Timberlane teacher charged with assault of student

 - Oops!Something went wrong.Please try again later.

 Dec.
-16—PLAISTOW — A Timberlane Regional High School teacher faces three misdemeanor assault charges involving a student, Plaistow police announced Thursday.
+17—PLAISTOW — A Timberlane Regional High School teacher faces three misdemeanor assault charges involving a student, Plaistow police announced Thursday.

 Police charged David Russell, 63, with two counts of simple assault and one of sexual assault, police said.